liferay/liferay-docs/develop/tutorials/articles/200-integrating-with-front-end-frameworks/04-creating-and-bundling-javascript-portlets-with-js-tooling/06-using-translation-features.markdown

     also warns about locales that are not supported, but have a `*language.properties` file.

 Great!
-Now you know how to use the Liferay Bundle Generator's translation features in your app.
+Now you know how to use the Liferay JS Generator's translation features in your app.

 ## Related Topics [](id=related-topics)